chef-boneyard/chef-web-docs-2016/chef_master/source/lwrp_custom_provider.rst

 Examples
 =====================================================
-The following examples show various lightweight providers that use core |chef| resources.
+The following examples show various lightweight providers that use core resources.

 aws_ebs_volume
 -----------------------------------------------------